rufarog/Cybersecurity-Labs-Projects/Vulnerable-Web-App-Ecploitation/README.md

 ## Step 5 - File Upload
 The website upload section was accepting only files of type .txt and .pdf.
 In order for me to try and upload a file that would be able to allow me to perform a revershe shell I had to write a script that would run a command on the server and upload it with these extension types included.
 Once uploaded I navigated back to the files section of the website and click on the file in order for it to run.
 The webpage began to load which indicated that it was listening for something.

 ![Upload Script](./Screenshots/scriptforlistening.png)
 ![Upload Script](./Screenshots/uploadphpscript.png)

 ## Step 6 - Reverse Shell
 I used netcat on my system to run a command to connect to the website on the specified port on the system.

 ![Connect to server](./Screenshots/connectedtoserver.png)

 Once logged in I began to look for the file that was stolen using the find command to see the location of the file.

 ![File Search](./Screenshots/findfile.png)

 Navigated to the path and attempted to use cat to simply open the file but I did not have permission to.

 ## Step 7 - Privilege Escalation
 I ran a simple whoami and I noticed the user did not have any high permission so I located any files that had SUID permissions in order to use those to potentially open the file

 ![Permissions](./Screenshots/permissions.png)

 This showed me all the applications and files with the highest permissions on the server.
 I began to search if I could use any of these to read a file, and through using GTFO Bins I saw that I could use xxd on the server to perform a file read

 ![GTFO Bins](./Screenshots/gtfobinscommand.png)

 Once I found it I used this command to leverage xxd and open the file and I was able to read and retrive the message.

 ![Final Message](./Screenshots/finalmessage.png)

+# Lessons Learnt
+This lab was a combination of skills I gained learning about secure coding practices and it highlighted the importance of various security measures such as Input Validation, strong encryption practices, limiting external code and command injection on applications and websites.
+I was able to see how weaknessses in applications can be easily exploited by attackers and the improtance of ensuring the applications we make are secure in order to protect our data.
+In addition, it encouraged me to look more into resources such as the OWASP Top 10 which highlights vulnerabilities on web applications and how to effectively reduce the risk of them occuring.